Onychophora: Feeding

-Reproduction and life-cycle
+Growth, development, and reproduction

-Almost all species of velvet worm reproduce sexually.
-The sole exception is Epiperipatus imthurni, of which no males have been observed; reproduction instead occurs by parthenogenesis.
-All species are in principle sexually distinct and bear, in many cases, a marked sexual dimorphism: the females are usually larger than the males and have, in species where the number of legs is variable, more legs.
-The females of many species are fertilized only once during their lives, which leads to copulation sometimes taking place before the reproductive organs of the females are fully developed.
-In such cases, for example at the age of three months in Macroperipatus torquatus, the transferred sperm cells are kept in a special reservoir, where they can remain viable for longer periods.
-Fertilization takes place internally, although the mode of sperm transmission varies widely.
-In most species, for example in the genus Peripatus, a package of sperm cells called the spermatophore is placed into the genital opening of the female.
+Almost all velvet worms reproduce sexually.
+The sole exception is Epiperipatus imthurni, which have no males and reproduce by parthenogenesis.
+In most cases, velvet worms are sexually dimorphic.
+Females are usually larger than males and can often have more legs.
+All velvet worms have internal fertilization, though the way this is done varies widely.
+For most of them, a package of sperm cells called the spermatophore is placed into female's vagina.
+In many species, fertilization happens only once.
+Because of this, copulation can happen before reproductive organs are even fully developed.
+In cases like this, sperm cells are kept in a special reservoir where they can survive for longer.

 The detailed process by which this is achieved is in most cases still unknown, a true penis having been observed only in species of the genus Paraperipatus.
 In many Australian species, there exist dimples or special dagger- or axe-shaped structures on the head; the male of Florelliceps stutchburyae presses a long spine against the female's genital opening and probably positions its spermatophore there in this way.
 During the process, the female supports the male by keeping him clasped with the claws of her last pair of legs.
 The mating behavior of two species of the genus Peripatopsis is particularly curious.
 Here, the male places two-millimetre spermatophores on the back or sides of the female.
 Amoebocytes from the female's blood collect on the inside of the deposition site, and both the spermatophore's casing and the body wall on which it rests are decomposed via the secretion of enzymes.
 This releases the sperm cells, which then move freely through the haemocoel, penetrate the external wall of the ovaries and finally fertilize the ova.
 Why this self-inflicted skin injury does not lead to bacterial infections is not yet understood (though likely related to the enzymes used to deteriorate the skin or facilitate the transfer of viable genetic material from male to female).
 Velvet worms are found in egg-laying (oviparous), egg-live-bearing (ovoviviparous) and live-bearing (viviparous) forms.

+In a recent peer-reviewed paper published in the "Journal of Zoology," researchers discovered that certain species of Peripatus exhibit a unique form of parental care.
+Unlike most invertebrates, where parental involvement is minimal, female Peripatus were observed actively guarding their eggs and even providing protection to their offspring after hatching.
+This finding challenges the conventional understanding of reproductive behavior in invertebrates and highlights the diversity of parenting strategies in the animal kingdom.